 Tutoring and computer skills training are available for GED students on Tuesday and Thursday evenings, 7-9 pm, at Oakton Community College in Skokie.
 Call 847.376.7682 for an appointment.

 Oakton Community College is committed to equal access to educational opportunities for students with disabilities.
-To request disability accommodations, please contact Theresa O’Sullivan at 847.635.1759
+To request disability accommodations, please contact Teresa O’Sullivan at 847.635.1759.

 GED Testing and Counseling

 GED Placement Testing and Counseling

 New students who want to begin their GED test preparation classes in September 2016 must come to one of the locations listed below for two evenings of placement testing, counseling, and registration.
 Attendance is required on both evenings.
 Students must arrive on time and bring a calculator.

 7701 N. Lincoln Avenue, Skokie